TAMS-Group/camera_positioner/README.md

 # Camera Positioner

-This package provides a continuous tf transform of a (movable) camera based on Apriltags detected in the image.
+This package provides a continuous tf2 transform of a (movable / static) camera based on Apriltags detected in the image.

 ---